Back to Insights

 What Is TRAIGA?

-The Texas Responsible AI Governance Act (TRAIGA) was signed into law on June 22, 2025, and took effect on January 1, 2026.
-It is one of the broadest state-level AI governance laws in the United States.
+On June 22, 2025, Texas Governor Greg Abbott signed HB 149 into law, creating the Texas Responsible AI Governance Act.
+The law took effect on January 1, 2026, making it one of the broadest state-level AI governance statutes in the United States.

 Who Must Comply